CMS: Everything You Need to Know

 An image is usually used in two ways in a CMS:

-Another aspect to consider about images is the management and organisation of your growing collection of them.
-Once more, this touches upon a two-fold approach to image handling:
+Another aspect to consider about images is the management and organization of your growing collection.
+Once more, this touches upon a two fold approach to image handling:

-Although images play an important part of any website and therefore any CMS, they are by far the only media type available on the world wide web.
+Although images play an important part of any CMS, they are far from the only media type available on the world wide web.
 In fact, videos are an increasingly popular medium, due to the availability of platforms like YouTube and the enthralling nature of the moving pictures themselves.